Skip to main content

 Description

-Replication ObjectsChoose the content that needs to be copied.
-You can select All Objects to copy all content from the source database, or you can select Customized Object, select the content that needs to be copied in the Source Object list, and click > to add to the right Target Object list.
+Replication ObjectsSelect the content to replicate.
+You can select All Objects to replicate all content in the source database, or select Customized Object, select the content to replicate in the Source Object list, and click > to add it to the Target Object list on the right.

-If you need to create multiple replication chains with the same replication object, you can create a configuration file and import it when creating a new task.
-Click on Import Config in the top right corner, then click Download Template to download the configuration file template to your local machine, edit it, and then click Upload to upload the configuration file to achieve batch import.
+If you need to create multiple replication links with the same replication objects, you can create a configuration file and import it when creating a task.
+Click Import Config in the upper-right corner, click Download Template to download the configuration file template, edit the file, and then click Upload to upload it for batch import.
 Configuration file description:

 Parameter